rossant/galry/docs/manual.md

 High-level interface
 --------------------

-This interface is not done yet.
+This interface is not done yet. *It is currently not the highest priority*.

 Low-level interface
 -------------------

+The low-level interface is not necessarily *that* low-level.
+Basically, it is meant to be used in script mode rather than in interactive mode.
+It allows to plot simple figures (scatter plots, curves, etc.) in less than 10 lines of code.
+But it also gives you the opportunity to customize plots as much as you want.
+The integration of the plot within the GUI window can also be fully customized (thanks to QT).

+Here, we give a **high-level overview of this interface** and, consequently, of the internal architecture of Galry.

 ### The `GalryWidget` class

+The **main class that Galry provides is `GalryWidget`**.
-Galry provides a QT widget class called `GalryWidget`.
-This class derives from `QGLWidget` which is defined in QT (available in PyQT and Pyside).
+It is a QT widget deriving
+from `QGLWidget` which is defined in QT (available in PyQT and Pyside).
-The `GalryWidget` displays a rectangle entirely rendered by OpenGL.
+The `GalryWidget` displays an OpenGL context entirely controlled by Galry through OpenGL.

+First, some technical details about the internals of `GalryWidget`.
 This widget inherits three important OpenGL-related methods from `QGLWidget`:

   * `initializeGL`: this method implements all OpenGL-related initialization,